The ABC of RPV II: Classification of R-parity Violating Signatures from UDD Couplings and their Coverage at the LHC

 In Ref.\,\cite{Dreiner_2023}, the status of the LLE operators ($\frac{1}{2} \lam_{ijk} L_i L_j \bar{E}_k$ operators in the MSSM superpotential) after LHC Run-2 was studied in detail for the different LSPs in RPV-MSSM.
 This work aimed to answer the question: are the above bounds robust, or are there gaps/loopholes that could still allow LHC-scale SUSY to be hiding?
 In the present work, we extend the previous analysis and perform a similarly detailed study for the UDD operators: $\frac{1}{2} \lam''_{ijk} \bar{U}_i \bar{D}_j \bar{D}_k$, in the RPV-MSSM superpotential.
 While classifying the signatures of the various LSP decays for the UDD couplings, $\lam''$, the previous study identified that the experimental coverage for the UDD operators might be less comprehensive than in the LLE scenario.
 Therefore, we perform a detailed numerical study of the UDD benchmark operators, which cover the full set of the possible final states for a range of LSPs, either produced directly or from the cascade decay of another supersymmetric particle at the LHC.
 A similar study can be performed to cover the final states of the LQD operators.
 Due to the large number of LQD operators (27), we leave this for an upcoming study.

-The motivation for this work is to identify whether there are gaps in the experimental coverage or loopholes in the analyses performed for the baryon number violating couplings.\footnote{We also have in mind Wagner's conjecture, which states that any potentially new physics observed in collider experiments can be explained by an RPV model.
-In reverse, this would mean that if one can experimentally exclude RPV-SUSY, there can be no new physics within the energetic reach of the collider.} With the ongoing LHC Run-3, it is timely to assess any gaps or loopholes, and to improve the sensitivity for the UDD operators in the RPV-MSSM.
+The motivation for this work is to identify whether there are gaps in the experimental coverage or loopholes in the analyses performed for the baryon number violating couplings.
+With the ongoing LHC Run-3, it is timely to assess any gaps or loopholes, and to improve the sensitivity for the UDD operators in the RPV-MSSM.
 The reason for the existence of gaps in the coverage might be two-fold.
 First, there might be an experimental analysis that was originally aimed at a different BSM model but has similar final states as the signature of some LSP decaying through a UDD operator.